Kevin-lkw/multi-agent-80/README.md

 ```

 # Checkpoint
-Every user on Botzone can have a isolated storage of 268435456 bytes maximum for its bots to read or write.
+Every user on Botzone can have a isolated storage of 268435456 bytes (256 MB) maximum for its bots to read or write.
 To access, the path is `data` folder under current working directory when running bot.

 # Upload files
 Zip all python codes and make sure `__main__.py` is included in the root.